 Founded almost three decades before Arizona became a state, ASU traces its origins to 1886.
 Today, ASU provides undergraduate and graduate programs to almost 74,000 learners on campus and online, including an online bachelor of science in biological sciences degree.

 The online bachelor's in biological science program comprises 39 courses and 120 credits.
 Students complete foundational courses in conceptual approaches to biology, chemistry, and physics before enrolling in 45 upper-division credit hours.
-Advanced classes in cellular biology, animal psychology, and ecology blend lecture and laboratory content to build knowledge and skills applicable to the field.
-Students may attend on-campus labs on the Tempe campus or fulfill lab requirements through transfer credits.
-Learners can take classes in animal behavior, medicinal chemistry, and conservation in practice to tailor the curriculum to their interests and goals.
+Advanced classes build knowledge and skills in cellular biology, animal physiology, vertebrate zoology, and ecology through a blend of lecture with laboratory courses.
+ASU offers five courses with laboratory exercises conducted through virtual reality.
+For students who wish to pursue graduate degrees that require hands-on lab exercises, ASU offers accelerated (1 week) courses in organic chemistry and biochemistry; alternatively, students may fulfill lab requirements through transfer credits.
+Learners can take classes in animal behavior, medicinal chemistry, and conservation biology in practice to tailor the curriculum to their interests and goals.

 The online biological science bachelor's prepares students for careers in bioinformatics, practical science, environmental protection, teaching, and health services.
 Learners also gain the competencies to pursue graduate study and medical, veterinary, dental, and pharmacy professions.
 ASU's online bachelor's program aligns with the competencies recommended for pre-med students preparing for the MCAT, medical school admissions, or graduate study in biology.

 Applicants submit ACT or SAT scores and transcripts.
 ASU partners with community colleges and institutions worldwide to facilitate transfer admission.
 ASU maintains regional accreditation from the Higher Learning Commission.